SANE Resources logo

 A:

-The PROCESS of recovery can be thought of as learning to live a life of balance without resorting to escape from discomfort through harmful behaviors.
+The PROCESS of recovery can be thought of as learning to live a life of balance without resorting to escape from discomfort through harmful or less-than nurturing behaviors.
 It involves time and hard work; especially on the front end.
-It's not unusual to experience a lot of ups and downs in the first few years.
+It's not unusual to experience a lot of ups and downs in the first two to five years.
 Withdrawal is acute and post-acute.
 A period of time must be spent "sober" from using one's "drug of choice."
-This helps the brain's neurochemisty balance out and for the brain/body to "detox" so to speak.
 Unfortunately, there are many ways of medicating feelings and avoiding what's real.
-Most people are capable of switching addictions.
+Most people are capable of switching addictions and unhealthy ways of coping (I won't drink, but I'll ...).
 Part of recovery also involves looking at the relational-emotional issues that may have contributed to "needing" the drug or behavior.
-And of course, healing and managing the damage that's been done to oneself and others takes energy.
+And of course, healing and managing the damage that's been done to oneself and others takes energy, time and expense.
+I wish I could give clients a "get happy and make everything better" pill.
+I can't.
+And I can't force anyone to stay sober or in recovery.

 Q: What is EMDR?